failsafe-lib/failsafe.dev/timeout.md

 timeout.withInterrupt(true);
 ```

 If a cancellation is triggered by a `Timeout`, the execution is completed with `TimeoutExceededException`.
-See the [execution cancellation][execution-cancellation] section for more on cancellation and interruption.
+See the [execution cancellation][execution-cancellation] page for more on cancellation and interruption.

 ## Timeouts with Retries